familiar

 DORA of Stade

-The DORA of Stade was built as a cargo ship in Itzehoe, launched in 1902 by the owner and skipper Dietrich Hinrich Beckmann from Uetersen who named the ship after his wife Dora.
+The DORA von Stade was built as a cargo barge in Itzehoe, launched in 1902 by its owner, skipper Dietrich Hinrich Beckmann from Uetersen, and named after his wife Dora.

-With a load capacity of 65 tonnes, 19 metres long and 5 metres wide, the mizzen Ewer with two masts was originally used on the river Elbe to transport building materials, bricks and cement.
-Reinhard Nagel, a vintage car enthusiast from Stade, finally discovered and acquired the then derelict cargo ship in 1999 on Krautsand.
-For two years, it was extensively restored and rebuilt to be transformed into a small motorsailer in the style of the 1930s.
-With a new quarter deck, wooden wheelhouse, folding mast, 200 hp diesel engine with a gearbox and shaft system, even a workshop, many other innovations and a new coat of paint, the DORA now has a modern yet historic appearance.
+With a load capacity of 65 tonnes, a length of 19 metres and a width of 5 metres, the two-masted mizzen Ewer (a small, Frisian build of ship) was originally used on the river Elbe to transport building materials, bricks and cement.
+Reinhard Nagel, a vintage car enthusiast from Stade, finally discovered the then dilapidated cargo ship in Krautsand in 1999 and purchased it.
+It underwent two years of extensive restoration and conversion to transform it into a small motor sailer in the style of the 1930s.
+With a new quarterdeck, wooden wheelhouse, folding mast, 200 hp diesel engine with gearbox and shafting, even a workshop, many other innovations and a new coat of paint, the DORA now has a modern yet historic appearance.

-Privately owned, the ‘Dora von Stade’ has been moored in Stade’s Stadthafen since 2002.
+Privately owned, the ‘Dora von Stade’ has been moored in Stade’s city harbour since 2002.

-In keeping with the Hanseatic city, the ship combines maritime flair with regionality and hospitality.
-Originally built in Schleswig-Holstein, she returns home in order to ship freshly harvested cabbage fresh from a Dithmarscher vegetable farm from the Kollmar loading harbour to Stade at the height of the Dithmarscher Kohltage.
-After all, Dithmarschen is Europe’s largest cabbage-growing region.
+In keeping with the spirit of the Hanseatic city, maritime traditions meet regional character and hospitality.
+Originally built in Schleswig-Holstein, the DORA returns once a year to Schleswig-Holstein to ship freshly harvested cabbage from a Dithmarschen vegetable farm to Stade as a highlight of the Dithmarschen Cabbage Days.
+After all, Dithmarschen is Europe’s largest contiguous cabbage growing region.

 More events